alexvcasillas/cratebox/README.md

 See some resemblance from something we described before?
 That's it!
 It has the same structure that our `described store`!
 That makes things even more easy to deal with.

-The `identifier` property will tell **CrateBox** which of the `described stores` is the one that's getting a change.
+The `identifier` property will tell **Cratebox** which of the `described stores` is the one that's getting a change.
 In the example above, `user` store is the one that's getting a change dispatched.

 We can dispatch as many changes to a store as we want.
 You have to consider that you dispatch changes to a model, meaning that, calling the `dispatch` event with the following data: